-These days Cuba seems to be a hot item on many traveler’s bucket lists.
-Inspired by the buzz surrounding Cuba, we couldn’t pass up on the opportunity to check it out on our own, and after spending 3.5 weeks there this past August, we certainly feel like we’ve learned a thing of two about Cuba.
+These days visiting Cuba seems to be a hot item on many travelers’ bucket lists.
+Inspired by the buzz surrounding Cuba, we couldn’t pass up the opportunity to visit Cuba, and after spending 3.5 weeks there, we certainly feel like we’ve learned a thing or two about the country.

 Learn Some Spanish Before You Go

 Professional tour guides and those working in the tourism industry will have some knowledge of English, but for the most part, locals outside of resorts speak no English at all.

 Luckily, Spanish is easy to learn and being able to speak it gives you a serious leg up when visiting Cuba.
 Speaking even a little bit of Spanish will give you bargaining power for tours, activities, and shopping.
 It’ll also help you get an insight into Cuban customs and learn more about the history, culture, and local ways of living.
 Being able to converse, even a little, will help you gain even more Cuba travel tips from the locals.